CSV (Comma Separated Value) File Format provider

-OverviewCSV is a common, not standardized file format, that most spread sheet programs can read.
+OverviewCSV is a common, non-standardized file format, that most spreadsheet programs can read.
 Samples that are stored in a CSV file are written as standard text, in rows, where the values per channel are separated by a comma.

 This stream provider has a defined way how it writes values to a file, but is able to read more diverse CSV formats.